Paris 8 University

-Paris 8 University (Université Paris VIII), also known as the University of Vincennes in Saint-Denis or Paris 8, is a public university in the Greater Paris, France.
+Paris 8 University (Université Paris 8), also known as the University of Vincennes in Saint-Denis, Paris VIII, or Paris 8, is a public university in Greater Paris, France.
 Once part of the historic University of Paris, it is now an autonomous public institution.

-It is based on several campuses, mainly in Saint-Denis, as well as in Aubervilliers and the north of Paris on the Condorcet Campus, which it has initiated with nine other universities and public institutions since 2008 and which will be inaugurated in 2019.
+It is based on several campuses, mainly in Saint-Denis, as well as in Aubervilliers and the north of Paris on the Condorcet Campus, which it has initiated with nine other universities and public institutions since 2008 and which was inaugurated in 2019.

 It is one of the thirteen successors of the University of Paris, and was established shortly before the latter officially ceased to exist on 31 December 1970.
 It was founded as a direct response to events of May 1968, as a campus of the University of Paris in Vincennes.
 This response was twofold: it was sympathetic to students' demands for more freedom, but also represented the movement of students out of central Paris, especially the Latin Quarter, where the street fighting of 1968 had taken place.

 History

-Founded in 1969, the new experimental institution was named Centre Universitaire Expérimental de Vincennes (CUEV) in Vincennes.
+Founded on 13 January 1969, the new experimental institution was named Centre Universitaire Expérimental de Vincennes (CUEV) in Vincennes.
 In 1971, it gained full university status, thus allowing it to award its own degrees, and renamed University of Vincennes, then University of Paris-VIII.
 Since moving to Saint-Denis in 1980, the university has become a major teaching and research centre for humanities in the Île-de-France region.

 Foundation

-On Monday 5th of August 1968, the Dean of the University of Paris, Raymond Las Vergnas, proposed the creation of a new university to Edgar Faure, the Minister of National Education.
+On 5 August 1968, the Dean of the Faculty of Letters of the University of Paris, Raymond Las Vergnas, proposed the creation of a new university to Edgar Faure, the Minister of National Education.
 Las Vergnas was accompanied by professors Pierre Dommergues, Bernard Cassen and a young female lecturer in English, Hélène Cixous.
 Two days later, Cixous sent a telegram to her friend Jacques Derrida, asking him to be his advisor.
 Through Derrida, Cixous recruited Georges Canguilhem and Roland Barthes, who became official advisors.